 (3) For greater certainty, subsection (1) does not apply to the property of diplomatic missions and consular posts of Iraq in Canada.

-6 No person in Canada and no Canadian outside of Canada shall knowingly do anything that causes, assists or promotes, or is intended to cause, assist or promote, any act prohibited by sections 4 and 5.
+6 It is prohibited for any person in Canada or any Canadian outside Canada to knowingly do anything that causes, facilitates or assists in, or is intended to cause, facilitate or assist in, any activity prohibited by sections 4 and 5.

 Disclosure and Transfer

-7 (1) Every person in Canada and every Canadian outside of Canada who is knowingly in possession or control of any property described in paragraph 5(1)(a) shall without delay notify in writing the Director of the United Nations, Human Rights and Economic Law Division of the Department of Foreign Affairs and International Trade.
+7 (1) Every person in Canada and every Canadian outside of Canada who is knowingly in possession or control of any property described in paragraph 5(1)(a) shall, without delay, notify in writing the Director of the Sanctions Policy and Operations Coordination Division of the Department of Foreign Affairs, Trade and Development.

 (2) The notice must contain the following information:

 (a) the value, location and nature of the property;